viant/datly/doc/README.md

   INSERT INTO MY_TABLE(ID, NAME) (?, ?)
 ```

-Input variable(s) can be also with $Unsafe namespace ($Unsafe.MyVariable), in that case variable is inlined.
+Input variable(s) can be also be accessed with $Unsafe namespace ($Unsafe.MyVariable), in that case variable is inlined.